-- Will undergo formal training to provide them with the knowledge and skills required to carry out the role.
-The training will be updated every two years. - Deputies will be trained to the same level as the DSL.

-• The DSL and any deputies will liaise with the Keeping Bristol Safe Partnership to ensure that their knowledge and skills are updated via e-bulletins, attend DSL network meetings and take time to read and digest safeguarding bulletins.
+- Will undergo formal training to provide them with the knowledge and skills (including online safety) required to carry out the role.
+The training will be updated every two years. - Deputies will be trained to the same level as the DSL. - The DSL and any deputies will liaise with the Local Safeguarding Partnership to ensure that their knowledge and skills are updated via e-bulletins, attend DSL network meetings and take time to read and digest safeguarding bulletins.